SoloSoyJuan/SearchingSeeds/README.md

 # Searching Seeds

-This proyect is designed to manage a board game with a circular linked list.
+This project is designed to manage a board game with a circular linked list.
 Recursion, persistence, binary search and ordering are used.

 -------------------------------------------------------------------------------------------------------------------------